 Troubleshoot theme

-If switching the theme fix the issue, make sure that the theme is up to date and compatible with the current PHP version.
+If switching the theme fixes the issue, make sure that the theme is up-to-date and compatible with the current PHP version.